riceissa/computing-notes/unixlike-on-windows.md

 I tried this a bit but it was lagging very noticeably.
 Apparently there's a fix but it only works on LTS or something, so I gave up.

+I think this is basically like VMWare but worse.

 # Virtualbox

 I tried this a bit but it couldn't detect my window size and I think it was also slow.

+I think this is basically like VMWare but worse.

 # WSL1